xmrsale/XMR-Sale/README.md

 * Lightweight and highly extendable, basic html and css stying.
 Modular Python backend, take a [look at the code](xmrSale.py) or [lnd.py](/pay/lnd.py)!
 * Natively extendable to all Monerod node features (e.g. segwit) through RPC.
 * QR codes, customizable required payment confirmations and payment expiry time.
-* No shitcoin bloat.
+* Privacy ensured.
 Monero only.

 # Installation (short!)
-You require a Monero node, if you don't one you should [install one](https://sethforprivacy.com/guides/run-a-monero-node-advanced/) preferably on a Raspberry Pi / server (VPS).
+You require a Monero node, if you don't have one you should [install one](https://sethforprivacy.com/guides/run-a-monero-node-advanced/) preferably on a Raspberry Pi / server (VPS).
 While you can run SatSale on this same machine, a separate VPS is recommended.
 ### Install
 Clone and install dependencies
 ```